asem-hamid/learn-c/content/5-function/8-scoping/2-static-scoping.md

 ### Static scoping means the variable value will be searched first in the same code block, and if that fails, it will search the outer block.

-In that  example, fun2 has no definition of a variable a, so it searches the outer block and finds the global int  a = 5.
+In that  example, fun2 has no definition of  variable a, so it searches the outer block and finds the global int  a = 5.

 Reference : https://youtu.be/DeGfInd5BPY?si=bZ6ooBbqw72HSwqk